Mae Yanang: Worship

-Although Mae Yanang is based on ghost religion, which is the traditional religion of Thailand, it was especially respected by Thai fishermen.
+Although Mae Yanang is based on animism, which is a traditional belief system in Thailand, it was especially respected by Thai fishermen.
 Most fishermen believed that every fishing boat contained the spirits of Mae Yanang.
 When the fishermen go out of the boat to catch fish every time, they have to pay respects to Mae Yanang in order to have auspiciousness for occupation and in order for Mae Ya Nang Ruea to protect and protect them from harm.

 In Samut Sakhon, the equipment used in the ceremony to pay respect to Mae Ya Nang Ruea, such as Khanom Janab, duck, dried squid, pork belly, rice, 3 kinds of fruits, tricolor cloth, silver paper, gold paper, 1 handful of incense, 1 handful of flowers, 1 bowl of water, 1 handful of pomegranate twigs.

 In the ceremony, the owner of the boat will bring snacks, ducks, dried squid, pork belly, rice, fruits, tricolor cloth, silver paper, gold paper, flowers, water, pomegranate twigs, put them on a tray, put the tray on the boat's pantry, and light incense to say the summoning of Mae Ya Nang Ruea. receive an offering as well as to pray for protection and protection from dangers and to achieve a stable occupation Then bring the tricolor cloth, flowers and incense to tie the pantomime on the boat.
 Burning silver paper, gold paper, setting firecrackers, sprinkling water from the bowl with pomegranate branches all over the hull.
 Subsequently, the ship began to sail.

 The fishermen believed that the Khon Boat was the residence of Mae Ya Nang Ruea, so the Khon Boat was considered the most important part of the boat. and is the captain of the ship therefore respect and respect and prohibit anyone from kicking, stepping on, sitting, standing, crossing, or doing anything that is insulting to the ship's pantomime.
 With the belief that if someone disrespects the ship, it will bring trouble and misfortune to the ship's owner and crew.